iann0036/tf-cfn-provider/docs/providers/aws/ElasticsearchDomain.md

 `LogType` - (Required) A type of Elasticsearch log.
 Valid values: INDEX_SLOW_LOGS, SEARCH_SLOW_LOGS, ES_APPLICATION_LOGS.

 `CloudwatchLogGroupArn` - (Required) ARN of the Cloudwatch log group to which log needs to be published.

+`Enabled` - (Optional, Default: true) Specifies whether given log publishing option is enabled or not.

+`Enabled` - (Optional, Default: false) Specifies whether Amazon Cognito authentication with Kibana is enabled or not.

 `UserPoolId` - (Required) ID of the Cognito User Pool to use.